She's a

 Sat in a milk bar,

-swapping cokes with girls
+cokes with girls

 in pigtails and short pants,